-The FAA has designated JFK as an IATA Level 3 airport consistent with the Worldwide Slot Guidelines (WSG).2 The FAA currently limits scheduled operations at JFK by order that expires on October 29, 2022.
-3 The FAA intends to extend the JFK Order as well as a similar order that applies to LGA.4
+The FAA has designated JFK as an IATA Level 3 airport consistent with the Worldwide Slot Guidelines (WSG).
+The FAA currently limits scheduled operations at JFK by order that expires on October 26, 2024.

-The FAA has designated EWR, LAX, ORD, and SFO as Level 2 airports5 subject to a schedule review process premised upon voluntary cooperation.
-The Summer 2023 scheduling season is from March 26, 2023, through October 28, 2023, in recognition of the IATA summer scheduling period.
+The FAA has designated EWR, LAX, ORD, and SFO as IATA Level 2 airports subject to a schedule review process premised upon voluntary cooperation.
+The Summer 2024 scheduling season is from March 31, 2024, through October 26, 2024, in recognition of the IATA Summer season.

 The FAA is primarily concerned about scheduled and other regularly conducted commercial operations during designated hours, but carriers may submit schedule plans for the entire day.
-The designated hours for the Summer 2023 scheduling season are: at EWR and JFK, from 0600 to 2300 Eastern Time (1000 to 0300 UTC); at LAX and SFO, from 0600 to 2300
+The designated hours for the Summer 2024 scheduling season are: at EWR and JFK from 0600 to 2300 Eastern Time (1000 to 0300 UTC), at LAX and SFO from 0600 to 2300 Pacific Time (1300 to 0600 UTC), and at ORD from 0600 to 2100 Central Time (1100 to 0200 UTC).
+These hours are unchanged from previous scheduling seasons.